aws/aws-aspnet-cognito-identity-provider/README.md

 }
 ```

-Alternatively, instead of using the appsettings.json you can directly inject your own instances of Amazon Cognito service and user pool clients to be used when calling AddCognitoIdentity():
+Alternatively, instead of relying on a configuration file, you can inject your own instances of IAmazonCognitoIdentityProvider and CognitoUserPool in your Startup.cs file, or use the newly announced [AWS Systems Manager to store your web application parameters](https://aws.amazon.com/blogs/developer/net-core-configuration-provider-for-aws-systems-manager/).

 ```csharp
 public void ConfigureServices(IServiceCollection services)